rafael-santiago/eutherpe/README.md

 > relax!
 Here the business is to be simple, because simple is less buggy: `ALSA`, `Bluez-ALSA` and period!
 It is what you got here.

 Enjoy! :wink:

+> [!IMPORTANT]
+> I have not been running this project for profit, it is a thing that is useful and that I use
+> a lot on my day to day, it being useful to more people than me, great!
+If you liked the project
+> and you are wanting to contribute with money, redirect it to independent artists.
+Buy records
+> from your favorite artist(s), *indenpendent ones, inclusive*.
+Attend to concerts.
+If the concert
+> offers solidarity tickets, give preference for this kind of ticket.
+Support buskers, if you stop
+> to watch/listen to them, pretty nice, but *contribute with money, too*.
+Redirect this value to
+> an `NGO` of your choice or to your own community.
+You can also do some bug reporting, to propose
+> ideas, to implement new features, to fix bugs, to improve on things over here.
+>
+> Thank ya! :heart: :notes: :metal:

 -- Rafael